swapn7038/PHP-Tutorials/YahooBaba/CRUD/readme.md

 ---

+CRUD Lec 3 -> Yahoo Baba -> Update Data

+Data ko update karne ke liye bhi hame wahi 3 steps follow karne he.
+Pehle db connection, uske baad sql ki query, is baar ab query me update query likhenge.
+Aaur last step me db close kr denge.

+CRUD Lec 4 -> Yahoo Baba -> Update Data

+---

+Small note =>
 While using database, dont make any mistake.
 If you keep db half completed them it will not open another time.

----

 Why I am learning this things.
 => In future I can earn money from these skills.
 Can get job, and its also a fun to learn this things.